My personal experience of the ‘weight gain-loss-regain’ process brought me here.

+That cycle that started in my teens finally ended more than 25 years ago when I realised I was miserable in my own skin.
+I’d lost ‘me’ and my food and coping choices weren’t helping.
 A chance remark about acceptance or change lead me to take That First Step.
 Maybe the one you’re contemplating now.

-I went to the groups.
-I found my ‘tribe’ and we shared so much: the good, the less good, the celebratory chocolate bars after the meetings.
+I weighed my food, and myself.
+I measured my food and myself.
+I went to Group, found ‘my tribe’ and shared it all: the good, the less good, the guilt as weigh-in day approached, the chocolate bars after the meetings.